NWc0de/Median/readme.md

 ## Complexity
 *Heap Median - O(n log(n))*
 Each insertion requires O(log(n)) time, and there are at most n insertions.
 However, there is a tighter bound.
-Considering that the heap will grow logarithmically and initially the height will be 0, the only call that truly takes log(n) would be the final call and the height of heap will grow slowly in between those extremes.
+Considering that the heap will grow logarithmically and initially the height will be 0, the only call that truly takes log(n) would be the final call.
+The height of heap will grow slowly in between those extremes.

 Considering the bound actually is lower than O(n log(n)) and heap median provides access to the median at any point in execution in O(1) time, it is certainly a good candidate for this problem.
 It would be the most effective approach if the stream of data was constant and the median was needed many times throughout the process.

 *TimSort - O(n log(n)) - omega(n)*
 Python's statistics library uses a very efficient algorithm, TimSort, to sort the data prior to selecting the median.
 This approach requires a slightly elevated amount of memory, a dictionary correlating age to a list of names must be maintained as well as a list of all ages to compute the median of.
-Nonetheless, analysis (results available below in the statistics section) showed that this algorithm is the most efficient, surpassing the heap algorithm by 28%.
+Nonetheless, profiling (results available below in the statistics section) showed that this algorithm is the most efficient, surpassing the heap algorithm by 28%.
 This approach is the most effective for median computations involving a large data set in which the median is needed only once.

 *QuickSelect - O(n^2) - omega(n)*
 The final implementation uses QuickSelect with a randomized pivot.
-Despite the average complexity of O(n), this implementation performed very poorly as the size of data scaled.
-It was not able to complete the last test (10000000 lines) in 15 minutes, so no statistics are available for that case.
-This result shows this method is inferior to both the others and is not a strong candidate for this problem.

-I suspect that the possibility of selecting a bad pivot is more deleterious when the input scales because the damage done by selecting bad or sub-par pivots proliferates quickly when operating at scale.
-Given more time I would like to have explored QuickSelect's potential further, perhaps implementing a deterministic pivot selection method.
+This approach performed comparably to heap median, however without the additional benefit of constant time access to the median at any point.
+Despite the average O(n) execution time, QuickSelect still lagged behind TimSort, and as such offers no benefits over the other two approaches.

+However, it is interesting to note that QuickSort is particularly well suited for this problem, especially as the input size scales, because of the constraints of the numerical data (1-~110).
+In great quantity there will be many duplicate values.
+During the partitioning step, instead of determining if the pivot element is the desired element, a range of elements equal to the pivot element can be returned (all of which could effectively be in the place of the pivot).

+For instance if the desired element has rank 50 in a list of 100 ages and after partitioning the pivot index is 43 but all elements spanning 40-60 are equivalent, then 43 is effectively rank 50 and can be returned.
+This results in a significant improvement in the overall performance of the QuickSelect approach, especially at scale.

 ### Statistics
 Metrics below were generated with cProfile.
 Test files were generated with gentestfile.py (requires the Faker library).